Extension in Olney

 Mr and Mrs Collins had been considering altering and extending their house for some time when they contacted us.
 Like most of our clients, they had never embarked on anything like this before and were unsure how to proceed or how the process worked.

-They chose to call us because we were members of the Buy With Confidence scheme, and also liked our website, so having put their minds at rest we proceeded with a feasibility scheme.
-The brief was to provide a family space adjacent to the kitchen, so that they could have those most meaningful of moments with their grandchildren.
-This has become the most asked for requirement over the last ten years, and yet so few houses adequately offer this.
+They chose to call us because we were members of the Buy With Confidence scheme, and also liked our website, so have put their minds at rest we proceeded with a feasibility scheme.
+The brief was to provide a family space adjacent to the kitchen so that they could have those most meaningful of moments with their grandchildren.
+This has become the most asked-for requirement over the last ten years, and yet so few houses adequately offer this.